There is plenty of information on the web about planning a trip to Monument Valley, but most of it focuses on what you should do.

 “7 Mistakes To Avoid When Planning A Trip To Monument Valley”

-If you liked this post about the Monument Valley vacation guide, please share the love and Pin It to your Monument Valley!
+If you liked this Monument Valley vacation guide, Pin It to your Monument Valley!

 About the Author